 How Long Will Visual Control Take to Implement?

 Unlike some business improvement practices, the timeline attached to visual management isn't necessarily tied to common metrics like company size, capital, and so on; it's linked to complexity.
 The more moving parts in your warehouse operations, the more touch points you'll need to cover as you implement.
 As a general guideline, it can take as little as 6 months to start showing substantial results to as long as 2 years if you're dealing with a very complex work environment.
 If you're marrying manufacturing with visual control, the timeline could stretch into the 3-4 year mark.
-Regardless of the time it takes to start showing results; visual management is worth the investment.
+Regardless of the

 Remember, well-exercised visual management isn't just about direct cost savings, it's also about reducing expensive errors, inefficient or outdated practices, and even workplace accidents.